jasonaaronwilson/omni-c/README.md

 1. consistent naming of types uint64_t, etc. This promotes the same behavior across all platforms and IMHO looks nice (especially with the right syntax highlighting).
-Unlike Java, we don't arbitrarily decide to not allow unsigned types.
+Unlike Java, we don't arbitrarily decide to not allow unsigned types and pointer vs. values are still available.
-1. raw arrays without length are depcrecated as is other forms of pointer arithmetic.
+1. raw arrays without length are depcrecated as are other forms of pointer arithmetic (though we are tracking Fil-C as a target C compiler which may allows these to be safe again).
 This will lead to a much safer language (though still not as safe as languages like Go which hide this functionality even though they still have it).
 1. interpolated strings are simply nicer than printf functions being easier to read in many cases.
 1. scheme like "let" *expressions* allows statements to be executed in